alipman88/alipman88.github.io/_posts/2022-01-01-cellular-automata.md

 On each tick, each cell takes the state of the largest non-majority of its neighbors.
 In the event of a tie, a cell keeps its current state.

-Patches of two states stabilize towards maze-like patterns, while patches of three or more states exhibit chaotic behavior.
+Patches of two states stabilize towards clusters of maze-like patterns, while patches of three or more states exhibit chaotic behavior.
+(Although there are three possible states in the randomly-generated seeds, all states are represented as either light or dark to better illustrate the behavior around cluster borders.)

+Shading is smoothed over an eight generation window.
+Original unsmoothed version [here](/automata?l=1).